fenos/Rally/README.md

 ## Documentation ##

 How i said on the installation, Rally can be **Polymorphic**, it means that if you have `Users` and `Teams` as entity of your application they can follow between them.
 But it is just up to you.
-If you realize that you don't need of it.
-You can keep it as a single model binding.
+If you realize that you don't need of it, You can keep it as a single model binding.

 The key to enable or disable the polymorphic relation is in the configuration files.
 You just need to push them and change the key polymorphic to `true`. if instead you want to keep the plugin as 1 model but the `User` model is not your main model change it ;)